 In recent years, magnesium has gained a lot of attention as a micronutrient that can help in several disease conditions.
 It has especially received recognition as a natural remedy for fighting stress and migraine-like headaches.
 However, it is worth knowing that it is suitable for male sexual health too.

-Magnesium may help with erectile dysfunction, by normalizing metabolism of other nutrients, and even directly helping increase NO production in penile tissue.
+Magnesium may help with erectile dysfunction, by normalizing the metabolism of other nutrients and even directly helping increase NO production in penile tissue.

 Magnesium – an Essential Micronutrient

 Magnesium is an essential micronutrient, and humans cannot survive without it.
 It is a vital cofactor for more than 300 enzyme systems.
 This means that numerous metabolic processes either cannot happen without it or will be slowed down.